-"Restrictions on decrees for dissolution, annulment or separation affecting children.
+Restrictions on decrees for dissolution, annulment or separation affecting children.

-49.(1) In any proceedings for a decree of divorce or nullity of marriage, or a decree of judicial separation, the court shall consider whether there are any-

-- (a) children of the family to whom this section applies; and - (b) such children, whether (in the light of the arrangements which have been, or are proposed to be, made for their upbringing and welfare) it should exercise any of its powers under the Children Act 2009 with respect to any of them.

-(2) Where, in any case to which this section applies, it appears to the court that-

-- (a) the circumstances of the case require it, or are likely to require it, to exercise any of its powers under the Children Act 2009 with respect to any such child; - (b) it is not in a position to exercise the power or those powers without giving further consideration to the case; and - (c) there are exceptional circumstances which make it desirable in the interests of the child that the court should give a direction under this section, it may direct that the decree of divorce or nullity is not to be made absolute, or that the decree of judicial separation is not to be granted, until the court orders otherwise.
+- 49.(1) In any proceedings for a decree of divorce or nullity of marriage, or a decree of judicial separation, the court shall consider whether there are any- - (a) children of the family to whom this section applies; and - (b) such children, whether (in the light of the arrangements which have been, or are proposed to be, made for their upbringing and welfare) it should exercise any of its powers under the Children Act 2009 with respect to any of them. - (2) Where, in any case to which this section applies, it appears to the court that- - (a) the circumstances of the case require it, or are likely to require it, to exercise any of its powers under the Children Act 2009 with respect to any such child; - (b) it is not in a position to exercise the power or those powers without giving further consideration to the case; and it may direct that the decree of divorce or nullity is not to be made absolute, or that the decree of judicial separation is not to be granted, until the court orders otherwise.